Vision

 —David Jacobson, Bay Area Development Consultant

-College Heights, a neighborhood development proposed for the Hayward hills, is designed to meet six complementary goals:
+College Heights is designed to meet six complementary goals:

-• Affordable housing: including many units under HUD 110% of median income
+• Affordable housing: including units under the HUD guideline of 110% of median income

-• Alternative mobility: more walking, less pavement and parking, less auto-dependency
+• Mobility: more walking, less pavement and parking, reduced auto-dependency

 • Appealing design: attractive building facades, walkways, and landscaping

-The 29.6 acre old quarry in the Hayward hills has steeply-sloped open space around 18.6 acres of developable quarry floor.
-Within the developable area are a knoll on the west, descending slopes on the south, high ground in the middle, and a large flat area of old quarry floor on the north and east.
-The site plan proposes 732 energy-efficient and environmentally-friendly townhouses and condominiums with parks, trails, open space, a Village Center and Village Bus.
+The 29.6 acre former quarry site in the Hayward Hills has steeply-sloped open space, with about 18.6 acres of developable quarry floor.
+Within the developable area are a knoll on the west, descending slopes on the south, high ground in the middle, and a large flat area of granite quarry floor on the north and east.
+The current College Heights site plan proposes 732 energy-efficient and environmentally-friendly townhouses and condominiums with parks, trails, open space, a Village Center and Village Bus.